Space News

 And now, here is the "ultimate category" that certainly very few are involved in, specializing in autographs of everyone who has undergone official government spaceflight training, regardless if they have flown in space or not.
 One person's collection goes back many years, but years ago his ultimate collection was over 75% complete.

-Here is a sheet autographed by the entire 44-member NASA Astronaut class of 1996/Group 16 (including ten international astronauts; one who did not fly; three guys named Kelly; and three of the STS-107/Columbia astronauts).
+Here is a sheet autographed by the entire 44-member NASA Astronaut class of 1996/Group 16 (including ten international astronauts; two who did not fly; three guys named Kelly; and three of the STS-107/Columbia crew).

 44 is a lot of autographs, but is only about 6% of all those who have flown in space and only about 11% of astronauts who have flown on NASA spaceflights through the shuttle.
 This indicates the huge amount of various autographs needed in most of the autograph categories listed above.
 Good luck with your collecting.